-Our directors may be elected by a resolution of our board of directors, or by an ordinary resolution of our shareholders, pursuant to our [sixth] amended and restated memorandum and articles of association.
+Our directors may be elected by a resolution of our board of directors, or by an ordinary resolution of our shareholders, pursuant to our seventh amended and restated memorandum and articles of association.
 Each of our directors will hold office until his or her successor takes office or until his or her earlier death, resignation or removal or the expiration of his or her term as provided in the written agreement with our company, if any.
 A director will cease to be a director if, among other things, the director (i) dies, or becomes bankrupt or makes any arrangement or composition with his creditors; (ii) is found to be or becomes of unsound mind, (iii) resigns his office by notice in writing to the company, or (iv) without special leave of absence from our board, is absent from three consecutive board meetings and our directors resolve that his office be vacated.
 Our officers are elected by and serve at the discretion of the board of directors.

-Pursuant to our shareholders agreement dated June 28, 2020 and our fifth amended and restated memorandum and articles of associations dated June 28, 2020, we have granted (i) each of Taobao China Holding Limited, the Morningside entities (as defined under "Principal Shareholders"), IDG entities and GGV entities the right to designate and remove one director on our board of directors and (ii) the shareholders who hold a majority of the voting power of all shares held by Simplicity Holding Limited, Efficiency Investment Limited and Quality Enterprises Limited the right to designate and remove four directors on our board of directors.
-The board designation rights described above are expected to be terminated immediately prior to the completion of this offering.
+Pursuant to our shareholders agreement dated June 28, 2020, as supplemented on August 5, 2020, and our sixth amended and restated memorandum and articles of association dated August 5, 2020, we have granted (i) each of Taobao China Holding Limited, the Morningside entities (as defined under "Principal Shareholders"), IDG entities and GGV entities the right to designate and remove one director on our board of directors and (ii) the shareholders who hold a majority of the voting power of all shares held by Simplicity Holding Limited, Efficiency Investment Limited and Quality Enterprises Limited the right to designate and remove four directors on our board of directors.
+The board designation rights pursuant to the shareholders agreement and the sixth amended and restated memorandum and articles of association described above are expected to be terminated immediately prior to the completion of this offering.